Edizhanssy/QuadTree-Discretization/README.md

 Quadtrees are hierarchial data structures, which are extensively used especially in softwares, geometry engines, games, especially finding a data within the specific area or domain, collision detection, and Image Processing.
 The quadtree structure that is used in this code is to discretize a domain in this case a Simple Plate is applied as embeeded domain.

-* The structure of the Quadtree as Follows:
+* The structure of the Quadtree as Follows
 ![ExampleQuadtree](https://github.com/Edizhanssy/QuadTree-Discretization/assets/128889535/3db6ebfb-3feb-4edd-827a-b9b0abf736b6)

                                       Figure 1: Arrangement of an Quadtree Structure [1]

-* The Plate discretization from my code:
+* The Plate discretization from my code
 ![result](https://github.com/Edizhanssy/QuadTree-Discretization/assets/128889535/740af1de-856b-4035-9fff-dd8aebb389c3)

 Please feel free to change, upgrade this code for your own usage.